lpinzari/sql-psql-udy/00_psql_setup/06_primary_key.md

 - a **not-null constraint** and
 - a **UNIQUE constraint**.

+Recall that the values to be used as keys in a table must be unique.
+Also, it makes no sense to allow `NULL` values within keys.
+Therefore, if a column's values are to be used as keys, that column should be declared `NOT NULL` and included in a `UNIQUE` clause constraint when the table is created.
+In other words, no key column should be allowed to contain duplicate values, and the value `NULL` should never appear in that column.
+An easy way and clean way to define both constraints is to use the **primary key constraint**.

 Find more information about [not-null constraint](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-not-null-constraint/) and [unique constraint](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-unique-constraint/).

 A **table can have one and only one primary key**.